Natural Sleep Aids: 8 Herbs You Can Find In A Grocery Store That'll Help You Sleep Better

 Adults are really big children when it comes to sleep.
 Just as we know to establish a calming bedtime routine for our children, such as a princess movie or a bedtime story, make one for yourself.
 This signals your body that it's time to shift into sleep mode.

-Stock up on these 8 supplements:
+Stock up on these 8 supplements that act as natural sleep aids:

 For many people, melatonin tends to be the go-to supplement for enhanced sleep.
 If that doesn’t work for you, get a mixed immediate and sustained release 5-milligram tablet.
 This has the additional side benefit of decreasing nighttime acid reflux.

-A number of studies show numerous benefits linked to valerian and sleep, especially insomnia, deep sleep, and quality of sleep.
+A number of studies3 show numerous benefits linked to valerian and sleep, especially insomnia, deep sleep, and quality of sleep.
 While valerian might work in most cases, research found that around 10 percent of people can be energized by valerian.
 One way to test this out is by opting for valerian during the day instead of at night, as valerian does have a calming effect and can be used during the day for anxiety as well.
 It is nontoxic, even at high doses.

 Research has shown that lemon balm is similar to valerian in terms of its effects.
 A member of the mint family, lemon balm has the added benefit of having antiviral properties that decrease the risk of things such as cold sores.

-This flower is commonly used in South America for its calming effects.
+Along with other herbs for anxiety, this flower is commonly used in South America for its calming effects.
 In fact, when people are nervous, their friends often tell them "go get a passionflower drink."
 It has the added benefit of being a muscle relaxant.

 5-HTP is short for 5-hydroxytryptophan, which is the immediate precursor of serotonin from tryptophan.
 This takes six weeks to see the full effect, although some effect can be seen the same night.
 In addition to helping sleep, research shows that it helps pain and depression and can even contribute to weight loss.